Summary

 Lecturers can remove all attendance for an event at their discretion:

-2. For the event that should be removed, click the dropdown icon on the column header, and chose "Not set".
+- For the event that should be removed, click the dropdown icon on the column header, and chose "Remove all attendance".
 Attendance is now removed for all participants.

 View attendance for a single student